-If the fraction has a whole number part enter the whole number of a fraction by clicking the Whole field and then keying in the whole number.
-Then press the <Tab >key to move the cursor to the numerator field and then key in the numerator.
-Then press the <Tab> key to move the cursor to the denominator field and then key in the denominator.
-Then press the<Tab> key to move the cursor to the <OK> button.
-You may press the <Space Bar> on your computer or click on the <OK> button to accept your answer.
-If your answer is correct, your Correct score will increase by one point and you may <Tab> to the <New Example> button to go to the next example.
+If the fraction has a whole number part enter the whole number by clicking the Whole field and then keying in the whole number.
+Tab to the numerator field and then key in the numerator.
+Then tab to the denominator field and key in the denominator.
+Then press the <OK> button to accept your answer.
+If your answer is correct, your Correct score will increase by one point.
+You may press the <New Example> button to go to the next example.

 If your answer is not correct you will be told if your answer is too large or too small.
 You may then enter another number.

 Pressing the <Explain> button is like pressing the <OK> button except that the answer will appear in the number fields and an explanation will appear at the bottom of the application.
-Your example number and score will not increase by pressing the <Explain> button, but you may press the <New Example> button to go to the next example.
+Your example number and score will not increase by pressing the <Explain> button.
+You may press the <New Example> button to go to the next example.

 Press the <Report> button to make a report card.
-This button will open a dialog that asks you to submit your first and last name.
-A printable report card will then appear that gives your name, the operation you worked on, a description of the operation, the number attempted examples, the number of correct examples, and the percent correct.
+This button will open a dialog that asks you to submit your name.
+You should not submit your full name,but only your first name ort a code for your name.
+A printable report card will then appear that gives your name or name code, the operation you worked on, a description of the operation, the number attempted examples, the number of correct examples, and the percent correct.
 Use the <Print> button to print the report card.

 Use the <Email> button to send an email of your score.
 A pop-up window will ask for an email address and will give a review of the content of the email.
 Press the <Send> button to send the email and close the pop-up window.
 Press the <Cancel> button to close the pop-up window if you do not wish to send the email.

-Each topic will have a pretest, instruction, on-line practice, worksheet practice, and a test.
+Each unit has a pretest, instruction, on-line practice, worksheet practice, and a test.

 A printable check list is available so you can keep track of your progress as you work through these topics.
 Keep this check list to show the work you have accomplished in this visual fractions modeling program.